Do we know what causes Wilms tumor?

 Although there is a clear link between Wilms tumors and certain birth defect syndromes and genetic changes, most children with this type of cancer do not have any known birth defects or inherited gene changes.

-Researchers do not yet know exactly why some children have Wilms tumors, but they have made great progress in understanding how normal kidneys develop, as well as how this process can go wrong, leading to a Wilms tumor.
+Researchers do not yet know exactly why some children get Wilms tumors, but they have made great progress in understanding how normal kidneys develop, as well as how this process can go wrong, leading to a Wilms tumor.

-Normal human cells grow and function based mainly on the information contained in each cell's chromosomes – long molecules of DNA in each cell.
+Normal human cells grow and function based mainly on the information contained in each cell’s chromosomes – long strands of DNA in each cell.
 DNA is the chemical in each of our cells that makes up our genes – the instructions for how our cells function.

 Changes in certain genes increase the chance that some kidney cells will remain in an early form and turn into a Wilms tumor.

-But most Wilms tumors do not seem to be caused by inherited gene mutations.
-Instead, they seem to be the result of gene changes that occur early in a child's life, perhaps even before birth.
+Sometimes these gene changes are passed on from a parent to a child, but most Wilms tumors do not seem to be caused by inherited gene mutations.
+Instead, they seem to be the result of gene changes that occur early in a child’s life, perhaps even before birth.

 In a small number of Wilms tumors there is a change in a tumor suppressor gene known as WTX, which is found on the X chromosome.
 Another gene that is sometimes altered in Wilms tumor cells is known as CTNNB1.
 It’s not clear exactly what causes these genes to be altered.